Current scope

 This view focuses on Location signals across the available dataset so you can see broad recurring patterns.

-Start from the full dataset to identify broad patterns, then narrow by country, region, and category for operational decisions.
+Start from the full dataset to identify broad patterns, then narrow by country, subdivision, and category for operational decisions.

 Start with the largest deviation, confirm confidence, then move through the guided journey to execute quickly.